 About the University of Virginia Police Department

 The U.Va.
-Police Department consists of over 130 employees including sworn Police Officers certified by the Commonwealth of Virginia, Community Service Officers, and Administrative Personnel.
+Police Department consists of over 160 employees including sworn Police Officers certified by the Commonwealth of Virginia, Security Officers, and Administrative Personnel.
 Patrols of the Grounds and Health System are done by foot, vehicles, bicycles, motor scooters, and motorcycles.

 The University, as with any other public or private entity, cannot assure or guarantee a crime free living or working environment.
 Accordingly, it is the responsibility of members of the University community to act in a security conscious manner and to avoid actions which jeopardize their security as well as the security of others.
 Members of the faculty, staff, and student body should report all crimes, hazards, emergencies, or dangerous situations to the Police Department.

 Last Modified: 11-Oct-2016 13:53:34 EDT

 © Copyright 2017 by the Rector and Visitors of the University of Virginia